aspen-cloud/triplit/templates/chat-template/README.md

 yarn dev
 ```

+### Configure your `.env`

+This is a good time to set up your `.env`, which needs to be properly configured so that the Triplit Client running in your app and the dev environment can talk to each other.
+We include a mostly complete example `.env.example`.
+To start you'll need to:

+- Rename `.env.example` to `.env`

+If you receive errors related to your token, ensure that the env var `TRIPLIT_SERVICE_TOKEN` matches the `Service Token` in the CLI output after you run `yarn triplit dev`

+Optionally if you plan to use OAuth, register your app with [Github](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and update the `GITHUB_ID` and `GITHUB_SECRET` to add OAuth support to the demo.

 ### In another terminal, run the Triplit dev environment

 To get syncing working between multiple clients, you'll need to start a local Triplit dev environment.